‘America’s Got Talent’ Singer Called This Name By Simon Cowell

-America’s Got Talent Judge Simon Cowell called this semifinals singer a “maniac” after their astounding rendition of a classic 1968 hit by Steppenwolf during the show’s semifinal performances.
+America’s Got Talent Judge Simon Cowell called this semifinals singer a “maniac” after an astounding rendition of a classic 1968 hit by Steppenwolf during the show’s semifinal performances.

 Fourteen-year-old singer Courtney Hadwin’s version of the classic rock song was complete with a high-pitched scream as well as her signature dance moves, now beloved by fans of the NBC series.